Raspberry Roll Cake

 Sponge roll cakes have a reputation of being complicated and finicky to make, but I actually consider them to be one of the easiest desserts, particularly if you keep the cake filling simple and straight-forward.

-Roll cakes bake up in almost no time at all (10-15 minutes) and the baking equipment is straight-forward.
-You just need a standard half sheet pan and some parchment paper.
+Roll cakes bake up in almost no time at all (10 to 15 minutes) and the baking equipment is straight-forward.
+You just need a standard half sheet pan and parchment paper.

 Tips for Raspberry Roll Cake Success:

 The most important and crucial step for sponge roll cakes is rolling the cake immediately once it is removed from the oven.
 The cake should be rolled with the kitchen linen (so that the cake is not touching itself).
-Dust a large kitchen linen (preferably a linen tea towel) generously with confectioner’s sugar and invert the cake confidently and quickly.
+Dust a large kitchen linen (preferably a linen tea towel) generously with powdered sugar and invert the cake quickly and confidently.

 Think of this step as cake muscle memory.
 When the cake is rolled hot from the oven, it prevents the sponge cake from splitting and cracking during assembly later.
 It makes all the difference, and you will become a cake roll champion in no time!

-Not only do the mashed raspberries naturally tint the whipped cream a beautiful light pink color, but it ensures that you get fresh raspberry flavor in every single bite of this cake.
+Not only do the mashed raspberries tint the whipped cream a beautiful light pink hue, but this step ensures that you get fresh raspberry flavor in every bite.

-My go-to berries are Driscoll’s brand, as they are always of the freshest quality.
-This is particularly important for this cake, where raspberries serve as both a flavoring, filling, and garnish.
+My go-to berries are Driscoll’s brand due to their consistent freshness and flavor.
+This is particularly important for this cake where raspberries serve as both a flavoring, filling, and topping.

-Lastly, the roll cake is spread with a final layer of lightly sweetened whipped cream and garnished with even more raspberries and a light dusting of confectioner’s sugar.
+Lastly, the roll cake is spread with a final layer of lightly sweetened whipped cream and garnished with additional raspberries and a light dusting of powdered sugar.

-It reminds me of a winter wonderland, but tastes like summer!
-SO FLUFFY.
-If you’re looking for a great summer dessert that be prepped ahead of time, this raspberry roll cake is it!
+This raspberry roll cake reminds me of a winter wonderland, but tastes like summer.
+It is so fluffy.
+If you’re looking for a great springtime or summer dessert that be prepped ahead of time, this raspberry roll cake is it!

 Raspberry Roll Cake